 You will need to complete three sections to:

 - declare that you have no serious criminal convictions.

 How much does it cost?

-The UK government recently announced that EU nationals will no longer have to pay a fee to apply for settled status.
 You will be able to apply for your status free of charge.
 Those who have applied for settled status during the piloting of the scheme will have their fee reimbursed after 30 March 2019.
 If you are eligible for a refund you be automatically refunded.

 If you already have valid permanent residence or indefinite leave to remain documentation you can also apply to transfer your status free of charge.